stephengold/BasicGame-on-Gradle/README.md

  4. For "Clone into:" specify a writable folder (on a local filesystem) that doesn't already contain "BasicGame-on-Gradle".
  5. Click on the "Next >" button.
- 6. Make sure the "master" remote branch is checked.
+ 6. Make sure the "master*" remote branch is checked.
  7. Click on the "Next >" button again.
- 8. Make sure the Checkout Branch is set to "master".
+ 8. Make sure the Checkout Branch is set to "master*".
  9. Make sure the "Scan for NetBeans Projects after Clone" box is checked.
 10. Click on the "Finish" button.
-11. When the "Clone Completed" dialog appears, click on the "Open Project..." button.
+11. When the "Clone Completed" dialog appears, click on the "Open Project" button.
+12. When the "Open Project" dialog reports problems, click on the "Resolve Problems..." button.
+13. When the "Resolve Project Problems" dialog appears, the only problem should be "Priminng Build Required".
+    Click on the "Resolve..." button.
+14. When "This problem was resolved" appears in the dialog's text box, click on the "Close" button.

 ### Run the project